-Acupuncture 3 to 6 months before Starting IVF
+3 to 6 months before an IVF cycle

 If it is realistic for you to start early that would be ideal.
-In order to optimize the chances of having a successful cycle and healthy pregnancy it is generally recommended to start proper nutrition, stress reduction and acupuncture treatments at least 3 months prior to the start of fertility treatment.
+In order to optimize a successful cycle and healthy pregnancy it is generally recommended to early.
+This might mean revamping prenatal nutrition and supplements, adding stress reduction techniques and acupuncture treatments at least 3 months prior to the start of fertility treatment.

 Based on maternal age, fertility history and any other ongoing health factors a longer time frame 3 – 6 months preparation time might suggested instead.

 Your practitioner will likely want to see you on a fairly regular basis and will customize a treatment plan based on where you are at and what is needed.
 In general we like to see patients on a weekly basis, or perhaps every 2 weeks, often alternating or combing acupuncture with Arvigo® Therapy.
 We also make recommendations for important self care strategies during this time of preparation – these may include Arvigo® Therapy self care massage or castor oil packs.

 1 to 2 months before starting IVF

 If you have less time to work with it is still very beneficial to get acupuncture within this shorter time frame.
 We would then recommend having more frequent acupuncture treatments in the 4-8 weeks prior to retrieval.

 Depending on your Chinese Medicine diagnosis, fertility profile and your individual ultrasound results, acupuncture would be scheduled for once or twice a week up to embryo retrieval.
 Each woman’s treatment schedule may be different, but we generally recommend acupuncture treatments twice weekly in the days before and after retrieval.